About one million Americans die every year from heart disease. It’s by far the deadliest disease, and it impacts men and women with equal ferocity.

 Any one of these conditions, or a combination of multiple incidents, could result in a heart attack.
 Obviously, situational lifestyle plays a part, so it’s not 100% accurate.
 If you’ve just eaten $15 worth of fast food and are running a 5k, you may experience bad indigestion along with sweating; that doesn’t mean you’re necessarily having a heart attack.
 It probably just means…you’ve just consumed fast food and ran a 5k.

-Pay attention to the warning signals, live as healthy as possible, get regular health checkups – the recipe for avoiding heart attacks is fairly straightforward, and Urgent Care Extra can help with regular checkups.
+Pay attention to the warning signals, live as healthy as possible, get regular health checkups – the recipe for avoiding heart attacks is fairly straightforward, and Banner Urgent Care can help with regular checkups.
 Along with our extensive immediate care medical attention, we can help you devise a long-term health plan that’s heart-friendly, and wallet-friendly, too!